Back to Blog

 5. Will a bridging loan affect my mortgage?

 Yes, it can.
 If you apply for a buy-to-let mortgage while a bridging loan is still outstanding, lenders will include that debt in their assessment.
-Check your refinance route with a specialist before taking out the bridging loan.
+Check your refinancing options with a specialist before taking out a bridging loan.